rezemika/humanized_opening_hours/README.md

 HOH uses the module [Lark](https://github.com/erezsh/lark) (with the Earley parser) to parse the fields.
 It has not been optimized yet, and is therefore relatively slow (about 0.05 seconds for a basic field, and 2.8s for a hundred).

-However, you can save some time by passing the parser to the constructor, instead to recreate it each time.
-To do this, get the Lark parser with the `humanized_opening_hours.field_parser.get_parser()` function, and pass it to the `OHParser` constructor *via* the `parser` argument.

 # Dependencies